saulthebear/dettiPOS/README.md

 * Future orders
   * orders placed by phone that can't be paid immediately
   * orders for a future date.
 Can be paid when placed or when the order has been completed.
+* Security
+  * Prevent using the app from unfamiliar / unapproved locations

 ## ⚠️ Known issues
 * Products cannot be deleted if they are being referenced in an order
   * This will be solved by setting products as *inactive* when removed from the menu.
+* The new order page may need to be refreshed if the category buttons are not working.